Birkenstab/pwdb/README.md

 5. The unhashed password is stored in a JavaScript variable for field encryption

 ##Field encryption
-Every fields (website name, username, password, notes) are pwdb is fully encrypted
+All fields (website name, username, password, notes) in pwdb are fully encrypted
 1. A SHA-256-hash of the password is generated so that the password always has the same length of 256 bits.
 2. An initialization vector of 16 bytes random values is generated
 3. The field value is encrypted using AES-CBC with the initialization vector and the SHA-256 hashe password: